mattclister/ticklr/README.md

 #### Contact

 Thank you for looking at ticklr which continues to be developed.
 I am available to hire and contactable at: matt.c.lister (at) gmail.com

+#### Roadmap

+- Add search / filter bar
+- Add multiple trigger pathways
+- Add Toast nofications for success
+- Automatic email validation on sign up
+- Add files to reminders
+- Add Body to reminders
+- Store JWT in cookie
+- Add documentation and link to it in settings
+- Menu on right on widescreens
+- Item menue for active item